-I like to start every pattern by reading (if it’s long you can skim) through the entire document just to get an idea of the pattern and a feel for how it’s written.
+I like to start every pattern by reading (if it’s long you can skim) through the entire document just to get an idea of the pattern, construction, and a feel for how it’s written.
 You don’t need to look for typos or mistakes yet, but if you do see one it’s a good idea to make a note in a journal or on your phone so you don’t forget about it.
-I personally like to print the pattern when I’m testing so I can make notes in pencil as I’m going, however, this is totally optional.
+I personally like to print the pattern when I’m testing so I can make notes in pencil as I’m going, however, this is totally optional!

 Next, take a look at the materials and gather your own.
 I usually like when testers try other yarn (within the same weight) to see if it works with the pattern too.
 For example, if I designed a hat with Lion Brand Wool-Ease Thick & Quick and you want to try Big Twist Natural Blend yarn because it seems to be a comparable weight 6, super bulky yarn, then I encourage that because I can add it as an option to the materials section of the pattern.
 Sometimes a designer may require that you use the same yarn they designed the pattern with, in that case you should try your best to find the same yarn.
 Gather the other materials needed and then move onto the biggie… GAUGE.

 Sounds scary, right?
 I used to hate gauge swatching.
 Okay… I still do.
 But as a designer, I understand the importance, so I always make sure I gauge before starting a pattern.
 Let me say, if you are someone who does not typically gauge swatch and likes to just jump into a pattern, you do you!
-But please don’t do this when testing.
+But please do not do this when pattern testing.
 It’s extremely frustrating to get a message or email from a tester saying the finished product did not fit and then find out it is because they did not gauge swatch.